iluvjava/Maths/Notebook 2.0 obsidian/AMATH 581 Scientific Computing/Finite Precision Arithmetic.md

 \end{aligned}
 $$

-where, we represent the number using an infinite series that goes from the highest digits all the way to the end, and $x_0$ is the hightest non-zero digits of the number, and we shift it by the multiplying by $\lfloor \log_2x\rfloor$, which denotes the position of the highest digit.
-The multipler $(-1)^{-s}$ denotes the sign of the number. we approximate the relative error of $\text{fl}(x)$ by considering:
+where, we represent the number using an infinite series that goes from the highest digits all the way to the end, and $x_0$ is the highest non-zero digits of the number, and we shift it by the multiplying by $\lfloor \log_2x\rfloor$, which denotes the position of the highest digit.
+The multiplier $(-1)^{-s}$ denotes the sign of the number. we approximate the relative error of $\text{fl}(x)$ by considering:

 $$
 \begin{aligned}